yairm210/Unciv/docs/uniques.md

  - "-[amount]% food consumption by specialists [cityFilter]" - Deprecated As of 3.18.2, replace with "[-amount]% food consumption by specialists [cityFilter]"
  - "50% of excess happiness added to culture towards policies" - Deprecated As of 3.18.2, replace with "[50]% of excess happiness converted to [Culture]"
  - "May buy [baseUnitFilter] units for [amount] [stat] [cityFilter] starting from the [era] at an increasing price ([amount])" - Deprecated As of 3.17.9, replace with "May buy [baseUnitFilter] units for [amount] [stat] [cityFilter] at an increasing price ([amount]) <starting from the [era]>"
+ - "Defensive buildings in all cities are 25% more effective" - Deprecated As of 3.18.17, replace with "[+25]% City Strength from defensive buildings"
  - "[mapUnitFilter] units gain [amount]% more Experience from combat" - Deprecated As of 3.18.12, replace with "[amount]% XP gained from combat <for [mapUnitFilter] units>"
  - "[amount]% maintenance costs for [mapUnitFilter] units" - Deprecated As of 3.18.14, replace with "[amount]% maintenance costs <for [mapUnitFilter] units>"
  - "Immediately creates the cheapest available cultural building in each of your first [amount] cities for free" - Deprecated As of 3.16.15 - removed 3.18.4, replace with "Provides the cheapest [stat] building in your first [amount] cities for free"